slatedocs/slate/source/index.html.md

 We have language bindings in PHP, Shell, Ruby, Java, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-# How it works ?
+# How it works?

 What's the utility of the API?
-How it works ?
+How it works?

 AdBlock lists are updated regularly so domains or scripts can be blocked in a very untimely manner.